Little black cormorant

 The little black cormorant (Phalacrocorax sulcirostris) is a member of the cormorant family of seabirds.
 It is common in smaller rivers and lakes throughout most areas of Australia and northern New Zealand, where it is known as the little black shag.
 It is around sixty centimetres long, and is all black with blue-green eyes.

 Taxonomy

 The little black cormorant was formally described in 1837 by the German born naturalist Johann Friedrich von Brandt.
 He placed it in the genus Carbo and coined the binomial name Carbo sulcirostris.
 The species is now placed in the genus Phalacrocorax that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
 The genus name Phalacrocorax is the Latin word for a cormorant.
 The specific epithet sulcirostris combines the Latin sulcus meaning "furrow" with -rostris meaning "-billed".
 The species is monotypic: no subspecies are recognised.
-The common name in New Zealand is the little black shag.

 A molecular phylogenetic study published in 2019 found that the little black cormorant was sister to the Indian cormorant.
 It is estimated that the two species split 2.5–3.2 million years ago during the late Pliocene.